In her spare time, Abby Slutsky enjoys brainstorming unique ways of entertaining.

 Wrap some ribbon around the columns or bannister and secure it with clear tape.
 Tuck some greenery or artificial poinsettas under the ribbon, so it sticks out and provides a festive look.
 Alternatively, you can create a cheap, festive Christmas look using tinsel to brighten up the bannister or columns.

 Inflatable decorations are available in all sizes and shapes.
 Whether you want Santa, a sleigh, reindeer, Frosty or any other items associated with Christmas, you can probably find an inflatable version.

 Inflatable decorations are convenient because you can position them on the ground in contrast to lights which can require a ladder to string them on trees or high areas of your home.

 Another nice aspect about inflatable holiday decorations is that they take little room to store for future years when you deflate them.
-Although some inflatable decorations can be costly, you can often find them at online flea markets around the holiday season.
+Although some inflatable decorations can be costly, you can often find cheap inflatable Christmas decorations at online flea markets around the holiday season.
 Best of all, you can use them year after year.

 The one drawback of inflatable decorations is that you do have to keep your eye on them.
 They can deflate occasionally or topple.

 |Pros of Inflatable Christmas Decorations||Cons of Inflatable Christmas Decorations|